open-horizon/exchange-api/README.md

 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST
 - Any other schema changes?

+## Changes Between v1.30.0 and v1.31.0

+### Limitations

+- Need to dropdb and initdb, and re-enter data

+### External Incompatible changes

+- Removed the option on PUT users/{username} to set password or email to blank to mean don't update it.
+Implemented PATCH users/{username} instead.
+- Changed config.json acls READ_MY_ORGS and WRITE_MY_ORGS to their singular versions
+- Added 'admin' field to user, enabled admin users to do everything in their org (including create other users)
+- Updated the pattern resource schema to more explicitly support multiple different workloads, and multiple versions of the same workload (see swagger)

 ## Changes Between v1.29.0 and v1.30.0